What does the future of packaging look like?

 Plant-based is the direction we need to be moving in for single-use products, like packaging.
 Ultimately, all virgin materials used for packaging should be sustainably sourced from rapidly renewable and regenerative resources.
 However, the current waste management infrastructure in the United States is lacking and our industrial composting infrastructure is virtually nonexistent.
 Plant-based hemp plastic currently goes to landfill where it acts as a carbon trap, which is a silver lining.
 As more companies adopt hemp plastic and other plant-based materials, it will help create the demand for a more robust industrial composting infrastructure.

 Each year, over 8 million metric tons of plastic enters our oceans.
-This makes plastic pollution an extremely abundant “stranded resource” and ocean plastic can replace almost any plastic product being made today.
+This makes plastic pollution an extremely abundant “stranded resource” and reclaimed ocean-bound plastic can replace almost any plastic product being made today.
 There is absolutely no reason to ever use a virgin petroleum resin for single-use products, like packaging.
-Our goal is to remove plastic from the ocean and reintroduce it to the marketplace and proper waste stream.
+Our goal is to remove plastic from the environment and reintroduce it to the marketplace and proper waste stream.

-Our ocean-bound plastic has been sorted so it’s either a pure HDPE (#2 recyclable) or a pure PP (#5 recyclable), depending on the product.
-Our goal is to remove plastic from the ocean and reintroduce it to the marketplace and proper waste stream.
-Almost any product currently made from virgin petroleum-based plastic can be made from reclaimed ocean plastic.
-Along with creating a financial incentive to clean our oceans, we want to help people understand how to better reuse existing resources to reduce pollution.
+Our reclaimed ocean-bound plastic has been sorted so it’s either a pure PET (#1 recyclable), pure HDPE (#2 recyclable) or a pure PP (#5 recyclable), depending on the product.
+Our goal is to remove plastic from the environment and reintroduce it to the marketplace and proper waste stream.
+Almost any product currently made from virgin petroleum-based plastic can be made from reclaimed ocean-bound plastic.
+Along with creating a financial incentive to clean our environment, we want to help people understand how to better reuse existing resources to reduce pollution.

 Who is Oceanworks?